WOLED vs. QD-OLED

 ASUS ROG Swift OLED PG27UCDM

-While WOLEDs and QD-OLEDs are made very differently, they still share many of the same characteristics that any OLED is known for, like the near-infinite contrast ratio, perfect black uniformity, and incredible motion handling.
+While WOLEDs and QD-OLEDs are made very differently, they still share many of the same characteristics that any OLED is known for.
+This includes a near-infinite contrast ratio, perfect black uniformity, and incredible motion handling.
 Other issues that are known with OLEDs, like VRR flicker and burn-in, happen on both panel types equally.
-However, below are some of the main differences between the two panel types, and how they impact the picture quality and performance with your monitor.
+However, below are some of the main differences between the two panel types and how they affect picture quality and performance on your monitor.

 Text Clarity